CREATIVE PROCESS

 — Jennifer Peters

 Art is a process of dying to the constraints our culture has engendered, the societal masks we bear and embracing the child within.
 The canvas or setting is not “precious,” but a living, breathing work of art, waiting to be unleashed and a large part of my process is a constant play with the material I am privileged to access, from my own body, fire and found objects, to oil paint, chalk pastel, organic matter and cloth.
-My job is to allow a given piece to become what it is meant to be, regardless of intent or my own need to control.
-In sense, every work of art is a revelation of the true self for the benefit of the viewer who chooses to engage with a given piece.

 Finding balance between seemingly disparate elements is a redemptive process.
 It demands great care, attention, patience and skill - whether this be stone, wood or living organisms - a beautiful composition awaits those with the eyes to see it through.
 It is a matter of trial and error, construction and destruction, ideas birthing ideas, birthing ideas, life and decay in motion.